ory/docs/docs/ecosystem/software-architecture-philosophy.md

 and operating system.
 Our binaries are a couple of MB small and so are the Docker Images we distribute.

 Ory exposes HTTP(s) ports and configuration of these ports.
-It does not need a webserver such as NGINX or Apache HTTP Server.
+It doesn't need a webserver such as NGINX or Apache HTTP Server.

 ### The Platform is Responsible for Horizontal Scaling